cloudfstrife/cloudfstrife/README.md

 ### WHO AM I

-Chinese , Programmer , Sagittary , Specialty coffee amateur
+Programmer , Sagittary , Specialty coffee amateur

 <!--
 **cloudfstrife/cloudfstrife** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.